rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 As we've been doing in the past few posts we need to import `vtk` and `numpy`:

 ```
-import os
 import vtk
 import numpy
 ```

-I know I've been saying it in nearly every post but once more: [VTK](http://www.vtk.org/) is not that easy to install in a Python distro through `pip` or, even worse, by building from source.
+I know I've been saying it in nearly every post but here goes again: [VTK](http://www.vtk.org/) is not that easy to install in a Python distro through `pip` or, even worse, by building from source.
 If for any reason you haven't managed to get yourself a nice Python installation with `ipython`, `numpy`, and `vtk`, which are needed for this post, do yourselves a favor and use Anaconda as instructed in [this previous post](http://pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/).
 Alternatively, you can opt for the [Enthought Python Distribution (EPD)](https://www.enthought.com/products/epd/) or [Enthought Canopy](https://www.enthought.com/products/canopy/).
 Of course there's a truckload of [other distros](https://wiki.python.org/moin/PythonDistributions) but I can vouch for the above and they all come with pre-compiled builds of VTK.

 ## Helper-functions
 The following 'helper-functions' are defined at the beginning of [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb) and used throughout:

 - `vtk_show(renderer, width=400, height=300)`: This function allows me to pass a [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object and get a PNG image output of that render, compatible with the IPython Notebook cell output.
 This code was presented in [this past post about VTK integration with an IPython Notebook](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/).
 - `addLine(renderer, p1, p2, color=[0.0, 0.0, 1.0], opacity=1.0)`: This function uses `vtk` to add a line, defined by coordinates under `p1` and `p2`, to a [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object under `renderer`.
 In addition, it allows for the color and opacity level of the line to be defined and it was first presented in the [previous post about ray-casting](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/).
-- `addPoint(renderer, p, color=[0.0, 0.0, 0.0], radius=0.5)`: This function uses `vtk` to add a point-sized sphere, `radius` defaults to `0.5`, defined by center coordinates under `p`.
+- `addPoint(renderer, p, color=[0.0, 0.0, 0.0], radius=0.5)`: This function uses `vtk` to add a point-sized sphere (`radius` defaults to `0.5`) defined by center coordinates under `p`.
 This function was first presented in the [previous post about ray-casting](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/), while similar code was detailed in this [past post about VTK integration with an IPython Notebook](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/).
 - `l2n = lambda l: numpy.array(l)` and `n2l = lambda n: list(n)`: These are just two simple `lambda` functions meant to quickly convert a `list` or `tuple` to a `numpy.ndarray` and vice-versa.
-The reason I wrote those, is that while VTK returns data like coordinates and vectors in `tuple` and `list` objects, which we need to 'convert' them to `numpy.ndarray` objects in order to perform some basic vector math as we'll see later on.
+The reason I wrote those, is that while VTK returns data like coordinates and vectors in `tuple` and `list` objects, which we need to 'convert' to `numpy.ndarray` objects in order to perform some basic vector math as we'll see later on.
+In addition, we often need to feed such vectors and point back to VTK, so back-conversion is often necessary.

-> As you will see later we're defining more 'auxiliary' functions which haven't been presented prior to this post so we're gonna be looking closely into what they do.
+> As you will see later we're defining more 'auxiliary functions' which haven't been presented prior to this post so we're gonna be looking closely into what they do.
 The above 'helper-functions' all contain code that has been presented before at one time or another.

 ## Options
-Since the code in today's post deals with a **lot** of rendering and graphics-related parameters, I decided to set all these parameters as 'options' at the beginning of [the notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb).
-You can change any of these are rerun the notebook to see their effect.
+As the code in today's post deals with a **lot** of rendering and graphics-related parameters, I decided to set all these parameters as 'options' at the beginning of [the notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb).
+You can change any of these and re-run the notebook to ascertain their effect.

-You can see those below but you do **not** have to pay too much attention to them right now.
+You can see these options below but you do **not** have to pay too much attention to them right now.
 Apart from a few basic parameters defining attributes of the scene's objects, they mostly deal with colors.
 In addition I will be referring back to these options later on while presenting the code.

 ```
 # SUN OPTIONS